Valhalla train crash: Litigation

 Three months after the accident, the MTA had received 34 separate notices of claim, the first step toward filing a lawsuit.
-Most were from passengers injured or killed, including the Brody family, all alleging negligence.
-The Brodys' attorney alleged that money allocated for a 2009 improvement that would have brought the crossing to federal standards was never spent.
-The widow of victim Robert Dirks filed a negligence lawsuit naming the town, county and Metro North, as well as Smalls the engineer as defendants, claiming Smalls could have stopped the train earlier.
+Most were from passengers injured or killed, or their surviving relatives, all alleging negligence.
+The Brodys' attorney alleged that money allocated for the 2009 improvement that would have brought the crossing to federal standards was never spent.
+The widow of victim Robert Dirks filed a negligence lawsuit naming the town, county and Metro-North, as well as Smalls the engineer as defendants, claiming Smalls could have stopped the train earlier.
 The lawsuit pointed to data from the train's event recorder showing that he had continued blowing the horn for five seconds until he began braking, 260 ft from the intersection when the train was traveling at 59 mph.
 The lawyers speculated that if he had hit the brake immediately perhaps the collision could have been less severe or avoided entirely.
-Smalls answered that he had been trained to use the horn first if the tracks were blocked at a crossing, and not immediately use the emergency brake until he was sure of what was blocking the tracks since that could cause a derailment and injure any standing passengers in the train.
+Smalls answered that he had been trained to use the horn first if the tracks were blocked at a crossing, and not immediately use the emergency brake until he was sure of what was blocking the tracks, since that could cause a derailment and injure any standing passengers in the train.

-Plaintiffs' lawyers were not deterred by the NTSB's finding that Ellen Brody caused the crash by driving onto the tracks as the train approached, a finding that her husband disagreed with, saying the crossing warnings were dated and could have been upgraded.
+Plaintiffs' lawyers were not deterred by the NTSB's finding that Ellen Brody caused the crash by driving onto the tracks as the train approached.
+Her husband had disagreed with that, saying the crossing warnings were dated and could have been upgraded.

 In 2018 it was disclosed that Smalls had reached a confidential settlement of a legal claim he had made against the MTA; his attorney said the engineer had never returned to work, was no longer employed by Metro-North, and had post-traumatic stress disorder as a result of the crash.
 Attorneys for the surviving passengers and the families of the dead accused the MTA of "buy[ing] his silence".
 Around the crash's fourth anniversary, The Journal News reported that lawyers for injured passengers and families of the dead were focusing on the third rail's failure to break up as a contributing cause.

+In 2024, a jury hearing a suit brought by 30 passengers found the railroad mostly liable for the accident, through its failure to maintain the third rail and properly train Smalls.
+The remainder of the fault was assigned to Brody, which her family and attorney disagreed with.
+"All she needed was two or three seconds to get off the tracks", said their attorney.
+Metro-North said it disagreed with the verdict and was considering all its legal options; the damage amount will be fixed at a later trial.
+Federal law at the time of the accident limits total damages in rail accidents to $200 million; shortly afterwards that cap was increased to $322 million.

+Mount Pleasant settled with the plaintiffs for roughly $3 million in 2025.